 Fixed route transportation follows an established itinerary.
 Seniors may board at will, without a reservation.
 There can be no customized drop-offs or pick-ups, as the stops are predetermined.
 Discounted fees are usually available for the elderly.

 Door-to-Door programs, also called Dial-a-Ride or Demand/Response, are considered the most flexible and most comfortable of the options for driving services for the elderly.
 This type of service takes a senior from one point directly to another point.
-Door-to-door requires an advance reservation, and there may be a fee attached.
+Door-to-door requires a reservation, and there may be a fee attached.

 A popular alternative is ride sharing, where one senior or volunteer driver drives for others.
 This type of service will usually pick up seniors at a variety of locations to travel to a specific destination, such as a senior center or a grocery store.
 Fees vary depending on the ride share provider.